saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 - Get an intuitive understanding of Neural Networks
 - See how Convolutional Neural Networks work with images

+Note that this tutorial has no tasks for you to submit, only a few additional videos to watch for a deeper understanding and a Neural Network playground to experiment with as much as you'd like!

 ```
-● What is an image and how can we recognize images?
+● What is an image and how can we recognize images? - 5 minutes
-● Machine approaches to image recognition
+● Machine approaches to image recognition - 5 minutes
-● What are Neural Networks
+● What are Neural Networks - 20 minutes
-● Convolutional Neural Networks for Image Classification
+● Convolutional Neural Networks for Image Classification - 20 minutes
 ```

 ---